intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/FAQ/resolve_error.md

 ### random and unreadable output of Gemma-7b-it on Arc770 ubuntu 22.04 due to driver and OneAPI missmatching.

+If driver and OneAPI missmatching, it will lead to some error when bigdl use XMX(short prompts) for speeding up.
-The output of `What's AI?` like below:
+The output of `What's AI?` may like below:
 ```
 wiedzy Artificial Intelligence meliti: Artificial Intelligence undenti beng beng beng beng beng beng beng beng beng beng beng beng beng beng beng beng beng beng beng beng beng beng
 ```
-This is caused by driver and OneAPI missmatching, it will lead to some error when bigdl use XMX(short prompts) for speeding up.
+If you meet this error.
 Please check your driver version and OneAPI version.
 Commnad is `sudo apt list --installed | egrep "intel-basekit|intel-level-zero-gpu"`.
 Make sure intel-basekit>=2024.0.1-43 and intel-level-zero-gpu>=1.3.27191.42-775~22.04.

 ### Too many open files